This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Purpose of guideline

-The purpose of this guideline is to provide interim guidance on the use of compliance agreements pending the issuance of final WorkSafeBC Policy under section 186.1 of the Act.
+The purpose of this guideline is to provide guidance on the issuance of compliance agreements under section 186.1 of the Act.

 Division 12 of Part 3 of the Act sets out WorkSafeBC's authority to use a variety of tools to ensure compliance with the Act and OHS Regulation ("Regulation").
 One of those tools is the compliance agreement.
-Instead of issuing an order, WorkSafeBC may, in certain circumstances, enter into a compliance agreement in which a responsive employer voluntarily agrees to correct occupational health and safety ("OHS") contraventions within a short specified timeframe, and report back by a particular date.
+Instead of issuing an order, WorkSafeBC may, in certain circumstances, enter into a compliance agreement in which a responsive employer voluntarily agrees to correct occupational health and safety ("OHS") violations within a short specified timeframe, and report back by a particular date.
+While the violations documented in a compliance agreement form part of the employer's compliance history, the successful completion of compliance agreements may contribute to a positive evaluation of an employer's overall compliance with OHS requirements.

 When a compliance agreement will not be offered

-The Interim Policy provides that WorkSafeBC will not enter into a compliance agreement with an employer under the following circumstances:
+Not all violations can be appropriately addressed by a compliance agreement.
+Policy Item D12-186.1-1 ("the Policy") provides that WorkSafeBC will not enter into a compliance agreement with an employer under the following circumstances:

 When a compliance agreement may be appropriate